bwhicks/django-giftbox/README.rst

 Installation
 ------------

-Eventually this will be released to pypi.
+Hopefully this will be released to pypi.
 Until such time, however, you can clone from ``master`` or ``develop`` branches.

 To install via ``pip``, use something like this::